The Grand Highway

-The Grand Highway is a meta-setting suitable for many fantasy roleplaying games, including the 5th edition of the world’s most popular fantasy rpg.
+The Grand Highway is a meta-setting suitable for many fantasy roleplaying games, including the 5th edition of the world’s most popular fantasy RPG.

 This winding, ancient roadway ties together a variety of fascinating communities.
-In sections, the path is broad and paved with fine cobblestone and brick, gleaming in the sun.
+In some sections, the path is broad and paved with fine cobblestone and brick, gleaming in the sun.
 In others, it takes the form of a meager and overgrown cart rail through impassable terrain.
 Villages, outposts, ruins, farms, and cities line the route.
 Some are inhabited by festive and hardy townsfolk, eager to pass on news or share their limited resources.
 Others may contain dark secrets or temptations.

 For one long stretch of the Highway, the King’s River (though no one knows which King) parallels the promenade.
 Enterprising travelers may catch a ride up or down the river on barges or small fishing boats.